The Best Gallery In The Neighborhood

 Gertrud and Otto Natzler

-California has been the fertile epicenter for craft investigation in the art world.
-Employing various materials, techniques and concepts, visionary Californian artists have been at the forefront of the American craft movement.
-Spanning ceramics, metal, wood, fiber and glass, the objects in California Visionaries: Seminal Studio Craft, Featuring Works from the Forrest L. Merrill Collection reflect the ingenuity and the birth of studio craft.
+California has been the fertile epicenter for craft investigation in the art world. iphone xs case for sale Employing various materials, techniques and concepts, visionary Californian artists have been at the forefront of the American craft movement. cheap iphone xr case online Spanning ceramics, metal, wood, fiber and glass, the objects in California Visionaries: Seminal Studio Craft, Featuring Works from the Forrest L. Merrill Collection reflect the ingenuity and the birth of studio craft.
 These artists imagined new methods of achieving their vision.

-After WWII, California became an especially important place for artists who turned their focus toward craft-based media and processes.
-Lured by climate, geography, and an inherent spirit of openness, artists who made the state their home found that they were unbounded in their pursuits.
+After WWII, California became an especially important place for artists who turned their focus toward craft-based media and processes. iphone 8 case for sale Lured by climate, geography, and an inherent spirit of openness, artists who made the state their home found that they were unbounded in their pursuits.
 Numerous college and university programs were established in schools across the state offering unparalleled training in fiber, ceramics, metal, glass, and wood.
 California became a hub for creative production and artistic investigation.

 This exhibition prominently features the collection of Forrest L. Merrill, widely considered the most significant collection of California studio craft.
 Merrill’s collection includes some of the finest examples of works made by revered Californian craft pioneers and visionaries over the past century.
 Since Merrill acquired his first work of art as a high school student, he has taken a visionary approach to collecting in seeking out technical innovation, subtlety, and material mastery.
 Merrill has supported the limitless possibilities of craft and formed deep friendships with the artists who create these works.